novotnyt/choir-score-reader/README.md

 ## Choir score reader

-A PDF viewer written almost entirely by ChatGPT.
+A Ubuntu PDF viewer written almost entirely by ChatGPT.

 Open a pdf file and set anchor points by clicking or pressing `<ENTER>`.
 These anchor points represent the top line of a screen.
 Save your anchor points by pressing `<S>`.